clocasto/PathWizard/readme.md

 ## <a href="contributing"></a>Contributing

+Implement any changes in the src/ files and use `npm run transpile` to build the dist/ file.

 Please use the AirBNB style guide for consistency.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

 ## Release History